scylladb/scylla-rust-driver/docs/source/retry-policy/default.md

     .into_handle();
 prepared.set_execution_profile_handle(Some(handle));

-// Run the query using this retry policy let to_insert: i32 = 12345;
+// Execute the statement using this retry policy let to_insert: i32 = 12345;
 session.execute_unpaged(&prepared, (to_insert,)).await?;
 # Ok(())